-To treat horse sarcoids is notoriously difficult.
-The fact that numerous treatments have been described, indicates that there is no single magical cure and no definitive treatment for the condition.
+The plain fact that numerous treatments are described below indicates that there is no single magical cure and no definitive treatment for horse sarcoids.

 You should definitely avoid half-hearted attempts at treatment, as these are likely to lead to failure.